TRIQS/ctseg/doc/index.rst

 The Segment Picture Solver
 **************************

-The :ref:`TRIQS-based <triqslibs:welcome>` hybridization-expansion **segment picture** solver (CTSEG-J) can tackle the generic problem of a quantum impurity coupled to an external environement (bath).
+The :ref:`TRIQS-based <triqslibs:welcome>` hybridization-expansion **segment picture** solver (CTSEG) can tackle the generic problem of a quantum impurity coupled to an external environement (bath).
 The "impurity" can be any set of orbitals, on one or several atoms.
-The CTSEG-J solver supports (possibly retarded) density-density and spin-spin interactions on the impurity.
+The CTSEG solver supports (possibly retarded) density-density and spin-spin interactions on the impurity.
 Under these restrictions, it provides better performance than the generic `CTHYB <https://triqs.github.io/cthyb/latest/>`_ solver, that supports generic local interaction vertices.
-The imaginary time action solved by CTSEG-J is of the form
+The imaginary time action solved by CTSEG is of the form

 .. math::